 In the meantime, here is my favorite awesome sugar free indulgent fudge recipe that will wow your friends.

 - 1/2 cup coconut oil, melted

-- 1 cup raw carob or unsweetened cocoa powder
+- 1 cup raw carob or cacao powder

 - 1-2 tsp vanilla

 - 1/4 tsp cinnamon

-- ⅓ cup Monukka raisins or turkish apricots (this is about 4-5 chopped), soaked
+- 1/3 cup raisins or dried turkish apricots, soaked (this is about 4-5 apricots, chopped)

 - 4-5 tbsp water, from apricot/raisin soak